open-xchange/appsuite-middleware/documentation/docu/components/api/pns.md

 # Explicit subscription

 An explicit subscription is created by invoking `com.openexchange.pns.PushSubscriptionRegistry.registerSubscription()`.
 The subscription is permanently stored to database and associated tables are queried on incoming notifications.
-This is the suitable way for mobile clients that are supposed to receive push notifications using a cloud push service using the `/ajax/pns?action=subscribe` HTTP request.
+This is the suitable way (using the
+`/ajax/pns?action=subscribe` HTTP request) for mobile clients that are supposed to receive push notifications from a cloud push service.

 # Implicit subscription